temporalio/documentation/docs/concepts/workers.md

 - credentials for infrastructure provisioning
 - specialized GPUs for machine learning tasks

-Since workers are subscribed to task queues they can implement, it is straightforward to do [Activity Task Routing](/docs/concepts/activities/#activity-task-routing-through-task-queues).

 > Note: if you need to process stateful work sequentially on the same machine, the Go SDK also offers a [Sessions API](https://docs.temporal.io/docs/go/sessions/).